DevCrumbs/Warcraft-II/docs/David_Varela.md

 <img src="Readme_Files/David Varela/Artifacts.gif">

 ## Create new spritesheets
-Do spritesheets again in Aseprite to rearrange them and have their coordinates .json
+Do spritesheets again in Aseprite to organize them and have their coordinates .json.
+You can find them here .
+Those that are modified have written in front Final

 ## Fix visual animations
 ## UI Start Screen